stonefl/LearningHadoop2/README.md

 * Create Java code
 	* Import packages
 	* Map: "Tokenize" words, create key/value pairs
-	* Reduce: Sum instances fo each word from all lines, create new key/value
+	* Reduce: Sum instances of each word from all lines, create new key/value
 	* Results in about 65 lines of code
 * Compile and create a .jar from Java code
 * Add .jar to Hadoop repository to use

-MapReduce is bad for
+**MapReduce is not good at:**

 * Frequently changing data
 * Dependent tasks